roliveira-com/rango/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-The local server use [json-server](https://github.com/roliveira-com/json-server) library to setup a local REST api.
-Run `json-server mock.json` at the rrot folder to start server.
+The local server use [json-server](https://github.com/roliveira-com/json-server) library to setup a local REST api backend.
+Run `node backend/dist/server` at the root folder to start server.

+### Backend server while developing
+While performing changes to the backend scripts, you can run `nodemon --watch backend backend/dist/server.js` and the server will reload automatically when  you save the changes.

 ## Code scaffolding